maykar/compact-custom-header/readme.md

 ## Config:

-### You can configure almost every option using the built in editor.
+**You can configure every option using the built in editor with the exception of `date_locale` and styling.<br>
-### Styling configuration is at the bottom of this readme.
+Styling configuration is at the bottom of this readme.**

 |NAME|TYPE|DEFAULT|ICON|DESCRIPTION|
 |-|-|-|-|-|
 |main_config|boolean|false||Set this to true on your first lovelace view.